dwgb93/TEI_WildfireSpread/README.md

 ## Predictability of Wildfire Spread

-Predicting wildfire spread from this dataset is challenging because approximately 98% of the data is not on fire.
-We also make the assumption that no fire suppression efforts have been made.
+Predicting wildfire spread from this dataset is challenging because 97% of the data is _not_ on fire.
+Although we only care about the 1% of the data representing fire, we can trivially achieve a 97% accuracy score by predicting that nothing is on fire.
+Despite the high number, this data would be useless to first reponders or civilians, so we focus on Precision and Recall instead.
+Again, it is trivial to manipulate these numbers to appear better than they are (e.g. predicting everything is on fire to achieve a 100% recall), so we report the precision and recall that maximize the F1-score, along with the area under the precision/recall curve.

+Predicting wildfire spread is an inherently challenging problem, because fire behaves according to both natural and unnatural controls.
+Our model attemps to account for natural controls (wind, vegetation, natural elevation-based firebreaks), but is otherwise completely unable to account for anthropogenic controls like dumping water or setting up man-made firebreaks.
+As such, the model inherently assumes that no fire suppression efforts are being made, which reduces performance considerably.

 ## Modeling Approach